Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Abstract

 \section{Abstract}

-We compare the results of capacitance measurements in the lens-plane and sphere-plane configurations with theoretical predictions from various models of a spherical surface.
-It is shown that capacitance measurements are incapable of discriminating between models of perfect and modified spherical surfaces in an experiment demonstrating the anomalous scaling law for the electric force.
-Claims to the contrary in the recent literature are explained by the use of irregular comparison.
-The data from capacitance measurements in an experiment measuring the Casimir force using a micromechanical torsional oscillator are shown to be in excellent agreement with theoretical predictions using the model of a perfect spherical surface.
+We discuss the possibility of determining the properties and quality of spherical surfaces used in precise experiments with the help of capacitance measurements.
+The results of this kind measurements for the lens-plane and sphere-plane, Au coated surfaces are compared with theoretical predictions from various models of perfect and broken sphericity.
+It is shown that capacitance measurements are incapable of discriminating between models of perfect and modified centimeter-size spherical surfaces in an experiment demonstrating the anomalous scaling law for the electric force.
+Claims to the contrary in the recent literature are explained by the use of improper comparison.
+The data from capacitance measurements in an experiment measuring the Casimir force by means of a micromechanical torsional oscillator employing micrometer-size spheres are shown to be in excellent agreement with theoretical predictions using the model of a perfect spherical surface.